k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_5_Fabric_UseCases.md

 \- Real-time aggregation of alarms.

-\- Identifying issues before they are noticed by the customer, whereby significantly reducing calls to Support.
+\- Identifying issues before they are noticed by a customer, whereby significantly reducing calls to Support.

 \- Ensuring real-time correlation between network events, impacted customers and spatial occurrences to enable proactive communication and swift resolution of issues.